huggingface/blog/1_58_llm_extreme_quantization.md

 We observed that both the random weights and the Llama 3 weights resulted in losses starting at approximately the same value of 13.
 This suggests that the Llama 3 model loses all of its prior information when quantization is introduced.
 To further investigate how much information the model loses during this process, we experimented with per-group quantization.

 As a sanity check, we first set the group size to 1, which essentially means no quantization.
-In this scenario, the loss started at 1.45, as expected.
+In this scenario, the loss started at 1.45, same as we see during normal fine-tuning.
 However, when we increased the group size to 2, the loss jumped to around 11.
 This indicates that even with a minimal group size of 2, the model still loses nearly all of its information.

 To address this issue, we considered the possibility of introducing quantization gradually rather than applying it abruptly to the weights and activations for each tensor.
 To achieve this, we implemented a lambda value to control the process :